eerimoq/asn1tools/examples/compact_extensions_uper/README.rst

 An example using ``OPTIONAL`` and power of two ``CHOICE`` instead of extension markers ``...`` for more compact UPER encoding.

+NOTE: This only works if the extension is at the end of the message!

 `v1.asn` contains the first version of the protocol, and `v2.asn` the second.
 Notice how the last member in ``Foo`` version 1 is ``extension NULL OPTIONAL`` instead of ``...``.
 In version 2 it has been replaced